jakob-bagterp/colorist-for-python/docs/user-guide/extended-colors/hsl.md

 ---
-title: Guide to HSL Colors
+title: How to Add HSL Colors to Text
 description: The easiest way to print text with 24-bit RGB colors in terminal output using HSL and Colorist for Python.
 Includes code examples.
 tags:
     - Features